psf/requests/docs/api.rst

 * Keys in the ``headers`` dictionary are now native strings on all Python versions, i.e. bytestrings on Python 2 and unicode on Python 3.
-If the keys are not native strings (unicode on Python2 or bytestrings on Python 3) they will be converted to the native string type assuming UTF-8 encoding.
+If the keys are not native strings (unicode on Python 2 or bytestrings on Python 3) they will be converted to the native string type assuming UTF-8 encoding.

+* Values in the ``headers`` dictionary should always be strings.
+This has been the project's position since before 1.0 but a recent change (since version 2.11.0) enforces this more strictly.
+It's advised to avoid passing header values as unicode when possible.